-Section 6: Mechanical Systems of WaterSense at Work provides an overview of and guidance for effectively reducing the water use of:
+Section 6 of WaterSense at Work, Mechanical Systems, provides an overview of and guidance for effectively reducing the water use of:

-From dental and doctor's offices to large general hospitals, veterinary clinics, and research laboratories, medical and laboratory facilities have special operations and equipment.
-These systems can consume a significant amount of water through water purification, sterilization, photographic and X-ray processes, and vacuum systems.
+Laboratories and medical facilities have special operations and equipment that can consume a significant amount of water through water purification, sterilization, photographic and X-ray processes, and vacuum systems.
 As shown below, equipment such as steam sterilizers and reverse osmosis systems can account for 5 percent of a laboratory's total water use.
 Hospitals can attribute more than 15 percent of their total water use to laboratory and medical equipment, including steam sterilizers and X-ray processing equipment.

 Laboratories and medical facilities may face unique challenges because of the high quality of the water required for their equipment to maintain purification and health and safety standards.
 These standards can limit the types of technologies that can be utilized, but many improvement opportunities still exist.
 Water efficiency alone will not be a driver in the choice of technologies or processes in these facilities, but it should be a consideration after other requirements have been met.

-Section 7: Laboratory and Medical Equipment of WaterSense at Work provides an overview of and guidance for effectively reducing the water use of:
+Section 7 of WaterSense at Work, Laboratory and Medical Equipment, provides an overview of and guidance for effectively reducing the water use of:

 - Water purification